kkonstantinidis/ByzShield/README.md

 # Requirements

 We will be working with Python 2 for the local machine (to execute the bash scripts which configure the remote cluster and initiate training/testing) and with Python 3 for the remote cluster of PS/worker nodes (to execute the actual training/testing).
 We recommend using an Anaconda (tested with 2020.02) environment in both cases.
+The local machine would typically be a Linux system (tested with Ubuntu).
 Below, we have reported the exact version of each module that worked for us, however your mileage may vary.

+## AWS EC2 setup
+The first steps we need to do before installing the required packages are
+ - [Install] and [configure] AWS CLI on the local machine (tested with version )
+ - Add Night Mode

 ## Prerequisites/Anaconda installation (both local and remote)
 ```sh